zhenyuWang/frontend-study-book/English/React/Responding-to-Events.md

 - `e.stopPropagation()` stops the event handlers attached to the tags above from firing.
 - `e.preventDefault()` prevents the default browser behavior for the few events that have it.

+## Can event handlers have side effects?
+Absolutely!
+Event handlers are the best place for side effects.

+Unlike rendering functions, event handlers don’t need to be pure, so it’s a great place to change something—for example, change an input’s value in response to typing, or change a list in response to a button press.
+However, in order to change some information, you first need some way to store it.
+In React, this is done by using state, a component’s memory.
+You will learn all about it on the next page.